AsmaaSobhyy/Medical_Chatbot/README.md

 ### Files Description

 ##### chatbot/disease_classifier.py
- the file containing the python code that classifies the disease which the input symptoms belong to.
+Python file that contains the classification code (using SVM only) for the disease which the input symptoms belong to.

 ##### chatbot/get_next_symptom.py
-the python file containing a function that take some symptoms and predict which is the next important symptom.
+Python file that contains a function that takes some symptoms and predicts the next most important symptom to be asked as a follow-up question for the user.
 ##### chatbot/medical_relevence.py
-a python file that contains a function that takes a message and decide if it's relevent to the medical context or not.
+Python file that contains a function that takes user's message and decide if it's relevent to the medical context or not.

 ##### chatbot/clean_data.csv
-a csv that contains a subset of the clean data
+Csv file that contains a subset of the clean data used for training the model.

 ##### chatbot/disease_classifier.pkl
-the model used in disease_classifier.py
+The SVM classification model used in `disease_classifier.py` serialized using pickle.

 ##### chatbot/medical_relevence_classifier.joblib
-the model used in medical_relevence.py
+The model used in `medical_relevence.py`

 ##### medical_relevence_classification.ipynb
-python notebook for the relevance function and text preprocessing
+Python notebook for the medical relevance function and its needed steps.

-##### Disease_Prediction.ipynb
+##### Disease_Prediction_Clustering_NextSymptom.ipynb
-python notebook for clustering and follow up symptom
+Python notebook for different clustering techniques applied (K-means and DBSCAN) and get_next_symptom function applied.

+##### Disease_Prediction_Classification,ipynb
+Python notebook for different classification techniques applied (Random forest, XGBoost and SVM)